zhichunguo/ZhichunGuo/content/publication/Nosmog/index.md

 ---
-title: 'Link Prediction with Non-contrastive Learning'
+title: 'Nosmog: Learning Noise-robust and Structure-aware Mlps on Graphs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yijun Tian
-  - William Shiao
+  - Chuxu Zhang
   - Zhichun Guo
-  - Tong Zhao
-  - Evangelos E. Papalexakis
-  - Yozen Liu
+  - Xiangliang Zhang
-  - Neil Shah
+  - Nitesh Chawla

 # Author notes (optional)
 # author_notes: